 It’s been a difficult few months this colder time of year for some Aussie businesses, especially those states that have persevered through long lockdowns.
 In any case, post that, Aussie organizations in different urban communities have likewise been anxious, managing shock snap lockdowns and the dread of additional lockdowns approaching overhead.

-Alexander in an interview said that last year, New South Wales largely escaped lockdown until recently when they went down again for a few months.
+Alexander, in an interview, said that last year, New South Wales largely escaped lockdown until recently, when they went down again for a few months.

-He added about how he had managed to spend a couple of months with his family up in Queensland during the most recent lockdown, and even though the state was open, every business had spoken to was just waiting for a shutdown.
+He added about how he had managed to spend a couple of months with his family up in Queensland during the most recent lockdown, and even though the state was open, every business he had spoken to was just waiting for a shutdown.
 Even in those booming economies, their confidence was still impacted, which was miserable.

 It might look ok for now, but Aussie businesses are skeptical about their future and economy and are still figuring out how to deal with everything.
 They are wondering what their future looks like in the next 12 months and how they know that their customers are going to keep coming in.
 Uncertainty has engulfed the business owners at most.